foster-curtis/startup/conflictTest.md

-This is a change made in VS code
+This is a change made in VS code (but hacked by GitHib hehe)

 This is a change made in GitHub